 Example: Not sure where to start?
 Search for “[Company Name] + Reviews” or “[Industry Term] + Reviews” and see which review sites come up first.
 Work with your best customers to get their voices represented there, and then encourage your prospects to do their research.

-What: Every company will promote their strengths.
-Instead of trying to out-win them on that area, turn that self-proclaimed strength into a weakness.
+What: Every company will promote its strengths.
+Instead of trying to out-win them in that area, turn that self-proclaimed strength into a weakness.

 How: “Every action has an equal and opposite reaction.”
 The same goes for competitor strengths and weaknesses.
 Take what a competitor proudly shouts as a benefit of their product and lean into the drawback of that approach.
 Then, your sales team can reference the competitor’s own positioning against them when a prospect asks about that competitor.

 Example: Competitor positions themselves as the “#1 Email Tracking Tool for Sales Reps.”
 Company has a comparable email tracking tool for sales reps, but couples it with a reporting view for sales managers.
 Company uses positioning such as, “Competitor Y has a solid tool if your sales reps just want to track who opens their emails.
 If you want to get visibility into how emails are performing across the team, you need our product."